jx-zhong-for-academic-purpose/GCN-Anomaly-Detection/README.md

 }
 ```

 Our codes for feature extraction have been released!
-The training codes will be available as soon as possible.
+The training codes are also available as in the folder pygcn.